CrystalBlueWings/WP_1DV610_L2/README.md

 All tests for the module were run using Jest and verified as passing.
 See [`testreport.md`](testreport.md) for detailed results.

-Some of the test suits (for classes `sudokuGrid`, `hintGenerator`, and `sudokuSolver`) use both static grids and dynamica grids for testing.
+Some of the test suits (for classes `sudokuGrid`, `hintGenerator`, and `sudokuSolver`) use both static grids and dynamically generated grids for testing.
 The advantages of testing with both static and dynamic grids are:

 - Static Grid: Allows for predictable and repeatable tests, where you know the expected outcomes.